wultra/mobile-utility-server/docs/Mobile-Utility-Server-1.5.0.md

    Please take a look at a list of necessary environmental variables listed here [env.list.tmp](../deploy/env.list.tmp).

 4. **Execute Migration Script**: After applying the Liquibase changes, run the `1.5.0-migration.sql` script located in the sql directory.

 5. **Start the PowerAuth MUS Application**: Once all the database changes are successfully applied, restart the PowerAuth Mobile Utility Server application.

 6. **Import Certificates**: Certificates are not possible to migrate automatically.
 It is needed to [Importing Certificate in PEM Format](Configuration.md#importing-certificate-in-pem-format) via API.
 See [Creating First Admin User](Configuration.md#creating-first-admin-user).

+7. **Test Certificate Pinning**: Test that the functionality certificate pinning is working.

+8. **Execute Cleanup Script**: When you are sure that the application is working, run the `1.5.0-cleanup.sql` script located in the sql directory.

 ## Database Changes - detailed description of changes above